GSA/project-open-data-dashboard/documentation/main.md

 <span id="edi_schedule_delivered"></span>
 #####Schedule Delivered
-This element captures whether or not an agency has successfully submitted a schedule, via the digitalstrategy.json, or via another document on thier agency's website, that indicates a schedule of deliverables against the various outlined milestones for the Open Data Initiative. *(Qualitative)*
+This element captures whether or not an agency has successfully submitted a schedule, via the digitalstrategy.json, or via another document on their agency's website, that indicates a schedule of deliverables against the various outlined milestones for the Open Data Initiative. *(Qualitative)*

 <span id="edi_bureaus"></span>
 #####Bureaus represented